 The current labor market appears to be the tightest it has been in decades, which is making it more difficult for businesses to recruit and retain qualified employees.
-Companies are reevaluating traditional retention policies to keep pace with the evolving needs of the new workforce.
+Companies are reevaluating traditional employee retention policies to keep pace with the evolving needs of the new workforce.

 The 90-day rule is one indicator of long-term employment that is gaining traction among HR professionals.
 The theory is that if a new employee stays for at least three months, they are far more likely to remain with the company for at least their first year.
 Three months is usually enough time for employees to settle into a new job, develop a consistent routine, and establish relationships with new coworkers.